 - believe you matter and are worth caring about

-- be kind and gentle with yourself
+- be gentle with yourself

 What causes low self-esteem?

 We form the beliefs and opinions we hold about ourselves throughout our lives, but especially in our childhoods.

 As you were growing up, you received all kinds of messages about yourself (and the world) from those around you—your parents, siblings and other family; friends and neighbours; teachers and other children at school.
 Even the media and people in society played a part.
 Some of those messages would have been positive and others negative.
 Some would have been accurate and trustworthy, others less so.

 Over time, you built up an internal picture of yourself based on the messages you heard.

 Sadly, if messages you received were predominantly negative, that you were not good enough, it sticks and leads to low self-esteem.
 Your personality can play a part, too, especially if you are prone to negative thinking or have unrealistic expectations of yourself.

 How does low self-esteem affect you?